aws-solutions-library-samples/guidance-for-automating-network-monitoring-and-alerting-on-aws/README.md

 ## Getting started
 1. Check out the project.
 2. Change current directory to project directory.
+3. Run `npm install` to install dependencies.
-3. Edit `data/getResources.sh` and set TAG to tag key you want to use and TAGVALUE to value.
+4. Edit `data/getResources.sh` and set TAG to tag key you want to use and TAGVALUE to value.
 Set REGIONS to include the regions that contain resources.
-4. Run `cd data; ./getResources.sh` to create configuration file `resources.json` in the `data` directory.
+5. Run `cd data; ./getResources.sh` to create configuration file `resources.json` in the `data` directory.
-5. Run `cdk synth` from the project root to generate CF template in `cdk.out` or `cdk deploy` to deploy directly to your AWS account.
+6. Run `cdk synth` from the project root to generate CF template in `cdk.out` or `cdk deploy` to deploy directly to your AWS account.

 ## Tips